nnail0/cachelab-b-f25/datalab-b-exp.typ

 However, that is not to say that genAI did not have it's uses here.
 The solutions that genAI, in spite of strange behavior in the initial prompts, took only a day to piece together.
 In terms of a real-life consequence, a workplace would likely prefer the inclusion of this tool to see if it can cut down the time taken on coming up with a solution to save the most important asset: money.
 Using this tool can be tremendously useful, then, freeing up time spent on the grunt work and providing a usable solution.
 This approach could be used postively to generate one or more optimized solutions on which to step in an improve as needed, cutting through the time to develop those initial failures to better focus on a final fine-tuned solution.

-==== Understandibility
+==== Understandability

-We nevertheless must discuss understandibility in two contexts: (1) Understanding the code itself in terms of legibility and conciseness and (2) understanding why the code works.
+We nevertheless must discuss understandability in two contexts: (1) Understanding the code itself in terms of legibility and conciseness and (2) understanding why the code works.

 On first understanding the code from a technical perspective, the human code submitted has the benefit of the comments being as verbose as needed--as much for the developer as for the reader.
 Considering at least the _64x64_ is an admittedly long and somewhat convoluted solution for the human code, these comments are necessary to even begin to piece together what we are doing mechanically.

-On the topic of convlusion, the genAI solutions have the opposing perk of having the same or less number lines overall.
+On the topic of convolution, the genAI solutions have the opposing perk of having the same or less number lines overall.
 This is a huge improvement over the human code as most notable in the _64x64_ solution, which comes into about _133_ lines, as opposed to the _70_ line solution from ChatGPT that out-performed the human solution.
 Generally, the shorter solution is easier to digest, along with straightforward commenting to interpret the intention of the code.

 This topic naturally leads into discussing the second point: understanding why the code works.
 We are able to see the general mechanics of the genAI code functionality as specified in comments.
 A drawback, nevertheless, is in missing why this code works.